-Prairie Creek has also partnered with local Architects (Knothe and Bruce), Engineers (Vierbicher), GC (Krupp), Property Manager (Oakbrook), and Council (Reinhart).
+Broadway Lofts has also partnered with local Architects (Knothe and Bruce), Engineers (Vierbicher), GC (Krupp), Property Manager (Oakbrook), and Council (Reinhart).
 All have significant experience in the Dane County Market and LIHTC development.
-Finally, we have also partnered with Cinnaire who will be our tax credit investor.
-Cinnaire and Northpointe Development have partnered on almost 20 tax credit projects previously and have always been a good partner.

-N. PARTNERING TO END HOMELESSNESS: In the space below, indicate the project's willingness to partner with the Homeless Services Consortium and its housing placement system to end homelessness for individuals and /or families on the community by-name list.
+N. PARTNERHING TO END HOMELESSNESS: In the space below, indicate the project's willingness to partner with the Homeless Services Consortium and its housing placement system to end homelessness for individuals and /or families on the community by-name list.
 If project will not implement an HSC preference on any project units, indicate how the proposed project will forward the goal of ending homelessness without the HSC preference.

 The project is willing to partner with HSC and its housing placement system to end homelessness.
 The project will also set aside units for families on the community by-name list.
-The 5 30% units will have a preference for homeless households.
+The 15 30% units will have a preference for homeless households.
 Depending on the level of services needed by households from the County List we expect to always house a minimum of 2 households at the property and connect those households to services of their choice through LSS.